-General Notes about Section: The slipway wall is approximately 300-400mm thick, rising from the beach level to the promenade - approximately 2.5m higher.
-There are corresponding sections of concrete slipway behind the wall sections.
-The wall and slipway are generally in a fair condition, with some significant cracks in the wall and smaller cracks in the slipway, along with significant former repairs generally intact.
-The two most significant cracks consist of a crack extending through sections F2 and F3 of the slipway wall in total approximately 7m long, and a crack below a former repair in section F3, approximately 3m long.
-It is unclear whether these only affect the surface or the entire wall section.
-The cracks/abrasion holes along the slipway are generally located at the joints.
-Rear Wave Wall back from the seaw damage and no app General Notes about Section: Recurve concrete wall approximately 1.25m high and 300mm thick, set back from the seawall behind the promenade.
+General Notes about Section: Recurve concrete wall approximately 1.25m high and 300mm thick, set back from the seawall behind the promenade.
 In general this section is good with limited surface damage and no apparent significant structural damage.
-There are a couple of surface cracks in Section F. There is also moderate loss or damage to the sealant of the joint between section F2 and F3.
-Section G Defence Element Rating of Panels 1 T T Very Good Good Fair Poor Very Poor Seawall (93) - - 93 - Promenade (156) - 144 12 - - General notes abou t Section and Recon nmended Repairs to Improve Condition Promenade Groynes There has been never the lower panels.
-The General Notes about abrasion and few cr w sealant given to the nere are a few panels ut Section: The promo neet, some of these at e vertical joints, however s where cracks appear enade is generally in gor.
-There was no obse er this is missing from the horizontally through good condition, with li n the bottom half of the lower panels. ttle spalling or Rating of Groynes Groyne Type Very Good Good Fair Poor Very Poor Concrete (9) - . / 9 - - Timber (10) -).
-0 - General notes about t Groynes and Reco mmended Repairs t to Improve Condition Concrete General Notes about Section: Generally, the concrete slabs have minor cracking and spalling.
-Two concrete slabs are missing throughout all the groynes.
-The beach profile appears to have dropped from when the groynes were originally installed.
-Gaps between bottom of groynes and beach level have been filled with a 'fill step' - a concrete fill below the original groyne structure to deal with lower material level, although some gaps were still observed.
-The connections to the seawall are heavily rusted, but intact.
-The markers at the end of the groynes are rusty, but appear structurally sound.
+There are a couple of minor surface cracks in

+Section F. There is F3.
+Section F. There is also moderate loss or damage to the sealant of the joint between section F2 and F3.
+Section G Defence Flowers Rating of Panels Defence Element Very Good Good Fair Poor Very Poor Seawall (93) - - 93 - - Promenade (156) - 144 12 - - General notes abou ut Section and Recor nmended Repairs to Improve Condition Seawall lower bottom panels cracks through their abrasion/spalling da have been patch re is missing from the General Notes about Section: Section G is a recurve seawall.
+There is superficial abrasion on the lower bottom panels throughout Section G. A large proportion of upper panels have minor vertical cracks through their centres, as do some of the landward panels of the parapets.
+Generally, there is abrasion/spalling damage where the vertical and horizontal joints meet, some of this abrasion damage have been patch repaired.
+There has also been new sealant applied to the vertical joints, however this is missing from the bottom half of the lower panels.
+There are a few panels where cracks appear horizontally through the lower panels.
+The seawall is generally considered to be in fair condition.
+Promenade abrasion and few cr General Notes about Section: The promenade is generally in good condition, with little spalling or abrasion and few cracks, which are minor.
+There was no observed displacement of the slabs or extensive erosion or structural damage.
+Groynes Rating of Groynes Groyne Type Very Good Good Fair Poor Very Poor Concrete (9) - - 9 - - Timber (10) - - 1 0 - General notes abou ut Groynes and Reco mmended Repairs t o Improve Condition n Concrete concrete boards are from when the groy level have been fille material level, altho General Notes about Section: Generally, the concrete slabs have minor cracking and spalling.
+Two concrete boards are missing throughout all the groynes.
+The beach profile appears to have dropped from when the groynes were originally installed and some gaps between bottom of groynes and beach level have been filled with a concrete step below the original groyne structure to deal with lower material level, although some gaps are still observed.
+The connections to the seawall are heavily corroded, but intact.
+The markers at the end of the groynes are also corroded but appear structurally intact.
 Timber have signs of necking groynes have a large throughout.
-The pile of the groyne that we primary reason the General Notes about Section: All the timber groynes are zig-zag type.
+The pile rotation of the groyn piles is the primary corrosion evident be General Notes about Section: All the timber groynes are zig-zag type.
 Generally the vertical sheeters have signs of necking, with the lower half of the groynes having heavy/severe necking.
 Some of the groynes have a large number of vertical sheeters missing, there are also some waling beams missing throughout.
 The piles however are generally intact and appear to be in fair condition, there is no rotation of the groyne that would indicate the piles might be structurally unsound (the condition of the piles is the primary reason the grade is Poor/Fair rather than just Poor).
-The marker posts have corrosion evident but appear stable, although on Groyne 17 the diagonal strut has become disconnected from the end of
+The marker posts have corrosion evident but appear stable, although on Groyne 17 the diagonal strut has become disconnected from the end of the groyne and is loose.